 Tamoxifen has been recommended for five years, and the benefits last for at least 10 years after the drug is stopped.
 However, newer studies show that taking tamoxifen for more than five years does add further benefit, although the risk of side effects such as uterine cancer increases with longer treatment.

 Side effects — Tamoxifen may increase the risk of the following, particularly in women over age 55 years:

 ●Cancer of the uterus (endometrial cancer and sarcoma)

-●Blood clots within deep veins (deep vein thrombosis), usually in the legs, which can travel to the lungs (pulmonary embolism) (see "Patient information: Deep vein thrombosis (DVT) (Beyond the Basics)")
+●Blood clots within deep veins (deep vein thrombosis), usually in the legs, which can travel to the lungs (pulmonary embolism) (see "Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)")

 ●Whether tamoxifen increases the risk of stroke, particularly in women under the age of 55, is controversial.